Moskvitch

-OAO Moskvitch is a privatized venture name given to the former factory to avoid legal issues after the dissolution of the Soviet Union in 1991.
+OAO Moskvitch is the name of a privatized venture given to the former factory to avoid legal issues after the dissolution of the Soviet Union in 1991.
 Since the factory had no assembly branches outside Russia after 1991, its name is largely used today to refer to the building located in the lower eastern part of Moscow.

 The word moskvich (москвич) itself translates as "a native of Moscow, a Moscovite".
 It was used to point out the original location of the cars manufactured there.